-As tournament anglers that travel all over the State fishing the Florida Pro Series, we are always on the search for something that will give us a competitive edge over the other anglers.
-In that search, we came across ISLA Mapping and Florida Marine Tracks (FMT).
-We have been using FMT for a few years now and it has provided us with local navigation knowledge that gives us an edge when we to travel to new and challenging areas that we are less familiar with.
-When we fish tournaments that are outside our local waters, we can use FMT to show us the best routes and shortcuts and we also use it to scout areas quickly.
-We find it very useful in unsafe and challenging conditions like heavy rain and fog when visibility is poor and also at night.
-We used it very successfully at Steinhatchee with heavy fog all day and FMT got us out and back to the ramp safely.
-Not only did we find FMT extremely easy to use, but the colored tracks on the display make distinguishing between low tide and high tide tracks very easy!
-We also use it in our home waters to find faster and safer routes, to scout new areas, and to locate deep holes that may hold fish.
-We definitely recommend FMT to all inshore boaters because as it allows running into places outside your comfort zone without worry or any engine or boat damage and it provides tons of detailed local knowledge.
+I find it very useful in unsafe and challenging conditions like heavy rain and fog when visibility is poor or at night.
+One example is in Steinhatchee, FL when heavy fog rolled in and stayed all day Isla Mapping allowed me to get back to the ramp safely.
+Not only did I find Isla Mapping extremely easy to use, but the colored tracks on the display make distinguishing between low tide and high tide tracks very easy!
+Even in my own home waters I find it useful to find faster and safer routes, to scout new areas, and to locate deep holes that may hold fish.
+I highly recommend Isla Mapping to all inshore boaters because as it allows running into places outside your comfort zone without worry or any engine or boat damage and it provides tons of detailed local knowledge.

 I have been using the FMT Florida chip for a little over a year and am pleasantly surprised with the great improvement in navigation that the chip provides.
 I primarily operate in Everglades National Park and the navigation routes are spot on.
 The Everglades can be a challenging shallow water environment, especially in the winter with the extreme negative tides.
 It is always a challenge running where I like to fish but I am confident when running FMT navigating these difficult areas and FMT has never let me down.
 I also like the fact that, although the U.S. Coast Guard is removing their aids to navigation in the Park because they do not have funding to maintain them, that the FMT chip has added value because it will display where the markers were formerly located, helping me navigate in less than ideal conditions.